-Goldstack requires a few dependencies to be available in your development system.
-Please verify they are present or install them:
+A few dependencies need to be available in your development system.
+Please verify they are present or install them.

-The installation process should take around 3-10 minutes depending on the modules you have selected and your Internet speed.
+The installation process should take around 3-10 minutes depending on the dependencies that need to be downloaded.

-Make sure that everything builds correctly by running the following in your project directory:
+Make sure that the project compiles correctly by running

 If you want to install the necessary extensions manually, here are links to the extensions required:

-In the status bar on the bottom righthand corner of the VSCode editor you should now see TypeScript along with a version such as 3.9.5-pnpify.
+In the status bar on the bottom right-hand corner of the VSCode editor you should now see TypeScript.

 If you have configured your project for AWS deployment on Goldstack before downloading the project, all modules should be ready to be deployed to AWS.
 We recommend going through each of your modules individually to ensure the infrastructure for them can be deployed successfully.
 Please see the getting started guides for the templates you have chosen for instructions.
 You should have received an email that contains links to the relevant getting started guides.

 Each module you have selected comes with its own instructions about how to get started with development.
 However, there are some handy commands in the project root that can be useful for development:

 yarn build: Will build all modules in the project.

 yarn fix-project-references: Will ensure all TypeScript project references between the packages in the project are correct.
 Always run this after adding a new package or changing the dependencies between packages in the project.